 Remember, a little bit goes a very long way.
 Starting amounts should be around 1/3 of a tsp. either in a cup or tea pot.
 At Reishi we recommend getting a feel for light dosages and then building up.
-Here are some simple and delicious ways you can start using today.

 Food of the Gods, cacao and medicinal mushrooms.
 So yum and deeply nourishing for a healthy brain and a happy tummy.
 Reishi and Chaga have the perfect bitter chocolaty taste for making a medicinal hot choco.